 The National Fund and its more than 30 partner communities are deeply committed to industry leadership within workforce development and frontline worker investment and appreciates the opportunity to promote smart investments in frontline workers in order increase access to family-supporting careers for millions of Americans while also helping employers find the talent they need to be successful and competitive.

 As a dynamic national partnership of communities, employers, workers, and philanthropy, the National Fund for Workforce Solutions is broadening its reach and deepening its impact on employers and workers.
-The National Fund invests in funder collaboratives in 35 communities. supporting innovative employer-led industry partnerships, providing demand-driven training, and awarding credentials.
+The National Fund invests in funder collaboratives in over 36 communities, supporting innovative employer-led industry partnerships, providing demand-driven training, and awarding credentials.
 Skills gaps are being closed, low-wage Americans have more career opportunities, and local economies are being strengthened.